mlhartme/maven-application-plugin/README.md

       </executions>
     </plugin>

-to your pom.xml and run `mvn clean package` to generate the application file `target/yourapp`.
+to the build/plugins element in your pom.xml and run `mvn clean package` to generate the application file `target/yourapp`.

 Note: to deploy the application into your Maven repository, run mvn deploy.
 The plugin attaches your application file and thus Maven will upload it into your repository.
 Please note that the deployed application file name is your projects artifact name with "-application.sh"